December - Best Hiking & Snowshoeing Trails in Whistler and Garibaldi Park

-Why should you snowshoe to Brandywine Falls?
+Why should you snowshoe to Brandywine Falls in December?

 It is very convenient when driving to or from Whistler, impressive and fun to see in the winter.
 An amazing stop on the Sea to Sky Highway that no one notices in the winter months.
 Brandywine Falls is a very kid friendly place to snowshoe as its easy and short, yet with lots to see.